Preparedness and Peace of Mind for Your Child’s Education

-Just as important as accuracy, detail, and clarity, your child’s seizure action plan requires proper distribution.
+Proper distribution is just as important as accuracy, detail, and clarity for your child’s seizure action plan.
 Without proper distribution, even a well-tailored and otherwise-effective plan will not be helpful in addressing your child’s needs.

 So, who at school should have a copy of your child’s seizure action plan?
 Every educator or staff member who interacts with your child, especially those who have the most frequent interaction.
-This includes recipients such as classroom teachers, school nurses, and administrators.
+This includes classroom teachers, school nurses, and administrators.
 It also includes people who might otherwise be overlooked, such as teacher’s aides, coaches, and bus drivers.
-In short, there is no guarantee who will be present when the plan requires implementation and all parties will benefit from this information.
-Parents and physicians should also keep a copy, as well as including it in your child’s school records and medical files.
+In short, there is no guarantee who will be present when the plan requires implementation, and all parties will benefit from this information.
+Parents and physicians should also keep a copy, as well as including it in the child’s school records and medical files.

 How do I implement the plan?

 A seizure action plan can be implemented into your child’s educational program in a variety of ways.
-If the seizure action plan is implemented into your child’s IEP, verify that the school/district is aware of your child’s seizure-related needs prior to the IEP meeting.
+If the seizure action plan is implemented into your child’s IEP, verify that the school district is aware of your child’s seizure-related needs prior to the IEP meeting.
 In addition, verify that a school nurse will be present at the IEP meeting to discuss your child’s health needs and proper implementation of the plan.
-The law requires that appropriate school medical personnel be included at IEP meetings under these circumstances, as they provide knowledge and special expertise to the rest of the IEP team when a child suffers from seizures.
-Remember: your school district has an affirmative duty to make sure such personnel are present and they can only be excused from such meetings with your written consent.
-Nevertheless, it is not uncommon for school districts to fail to ensure that necessary members of the IEP team are present, thus requiring effective advocacy to secure a proper forum is provided to discuss your child’s unique needs.
+The law requires that appropriate school medical personnel be included at IEP meetings under these circumstances, as they provide knowledge and special expertise to the rest of the IEP team.
+Remember: your school district has an affirmative duty to make sure such personnel are present and they can only be excused from such meetings with your prior written consent.
+Nevertheless, it is not uncommon for school districts to fail to ensure that necessary members of the IEP team are present, thus requiring effective advocacy to secure a proper forum to discuss your child’s unique needs.
 A seizure action plan may also be implemented as part of a 504 plan, or independently.

-Just as it “takes a village to raise a child”, similar collaboration is required for the creation and implementation of an effective seizure action plan.
+Just as it “takes a village to raise a child,” similar collaboration is required for the creation and implementation of an effective seizure action plan.
 An effective plan requires communication with medical professionals such as a pediatrician and neurologist to ascertain your child’s unique needs and how they should specifically be addressed in the plan.
-In addition, communication and coordination with your district and school is crucial to ensure that all relevant parties have a copy of the plan, understanding the needs of your child and what action is required of them.
+In addition, communication and coordination with your district and school is crucial to ensure that all relevant parties have a copy of the plan, enabling them to understand the needs of your child and what action is required of them.

 When created and implemented effectively, a seizure action plan provides preparedness and peace of mind to you and your child.
-A seizure action plan allows your child to attend school with the knowledge that those entrusted with his or her safety are informed of any condition and that they are capable of responding appropriately in the event of a seizure emergency.
+A seizure action plan allows your child to attend school with the knowledge that those entrusted with his or her safety are informed and are capable of responding appropriately in the event of a seizure emergency.
 The same assurance also benefits parents, teachers, nurses, and administrators, making seizure action plans a cost-effective, highly valuable tool in ensuring your child’s safety.